Caravan (Art Blakey album)

 Caravan is a jazz album released by Art Blakey and the Jazz Messengers in February 1963.
 It was Blakey's first album for Riverside Records after he signed with them in October 1962.
 The songs were recorded at the Plaza Sound Studio in New York City, on October 23–24, 1962 The producer was Orrin Keepnews who also supervised the album's remastered re-release on CD.

+Critical reception

-In 2007, the BBC described it as "a slick, fluid, professional set of hard bop at its finest".
+In 2007, the BBC described Caravan as "a slick, fluid, professional set of hard bop at its finest".
+Michael G. Nastos identified the album as Blakey's "best work" in the All Music Guide to Jazz, which marked the recording as part of an essential collection.
+The Penguin Guide to Jazz awarded the album three stars (of a possible four), describing it as a "solid but unimposing set."